aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/torah/bereshit/parashat-toldot-color-coded-according-to-its-narrative-layers.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 <span class="j"><sup>23</sup>&nbsp;He went up from there to Be'er-shava. <sup>24</sup>&nbsp;Now YHVH was seen by him on that night and said: "I am the <em>elo'ah</em> of Avraham your father.
 Do not be afraid, for I am with you, I will bless you and will make your seed many, for the sake of Avraham my servant." <sup>25</sup>&nbsp;He built a place-for-slaughter there and called out the name of YHVH.
 He spread his tent there, and Yitsḥaq's servants excavated a well there. <sup>26</sup>&nbsp;Now Avimelekh went to him from Gerar, along with Aḥuzzat his aide and Pikhol the commander of his army. <sup>27</sup>&nbsp;Yitsḥaq said to them: "Why have you come to me?
 For you hate me and have sent me away from you!" <sup>28</sup>&nbsp;They said: "We have seen, yes, seen that YHVH has been with you, so we say: 'Pray let there be an oath-curse between us, between us and you, we want to cut a covenant with you:' <sup>29</sup>&nbsp;If ever you should deal badly with us . . . !
-Just as we have not harmed you and just as we have only dealt well with you and have sent you away in peace – you are now blessed by YHVH!" <sup>30</sup>&nbsp;He made them a drinking-feast, and they ate and drank. <sup>31</sup>&nbsp;Early in the morning they swore (an oath) to one another; then Yitsḥaq sent them off, and they went from him in peace. <sup>32</sup>&nbsp;Now it was on that same day that Yitsḥaq's servants came and told him about the well that they had been digging, they said to him: "We have found water!" <sup>33</sup>&nbsp;So he called it: 'Shiv'ah/Swearing-seven'; therefore the name of the city is Be'er-shava until this day.</span>
+Just as we have not harmed you and just as we have only dealt well with you and have sent you away in peace – you are now blessed by YHVH!" <sup>30</sup>&nbsp;He made them a drinking-feast, and they ate and drank. <sup>31</sup>&nbsp;Early in the morning they swore (an oath) to one another; then Yitsḥaq sent them off, and they went from him in peace. <sup>32</sup>&nbsp;Now it was on that same day that Yitsḥaq's servants came and told him about the well that they had been digging, they said to him: "We have found water!" <sup>33</sup>&nbsp;So he called it: 'Shiv'ah/Swearing-seven'; therefore the name of the city is Be'er-shava until this day.</span>[foot]This chapter reworks themes from the Abraham cycle and is basically a narrative filler fabricated by J to link the two pillars Abraham and Jacob (Isaac was killed in Chapter 22 (E) and was resuscitated by J to create an unbroken genealogical chain between Abraham and Jacob).
+Isaac presents Rebecca as his sister just like Abraham did (Chapters 12, 20).
+The Philistines and Isaac fight over wells Abraham dug (Chapter 21).
+Isaac strikes a bargain with Abimelech like his father did in Chapter 21.
+Isaac does not leave Canaan contrary to his father Abraham.[/foot]
 </div></td></tr>